cnthwng/MGTC28_Final_Project/README.md

 # MGTC28_Final_Project
 ## *Project Description*
 The project contains the coding scripts, in Jupyter Notebook format, used to organize, visualize, and combine the five datasets provided.
 This was achieved by utilizing the **pandas library** to clean and combine all the datasets.
 Additionally, the **seaborn library** & **matplotlib library** were used to visualize the data from the data frames.
 After our initial analysis, a single data frame containing all formatted data was exported as a CSV file to Tableau for additional data visualization and trend analysis.
+Data visualization of data can be found in the Tableau workbook in the **scripts** directory.

 <br/>